EliteUser/todoapp/README.md

-# Vanilla Todos PWA
+# Vanilla Todo PWA
-A sample Single Page Application using modern vanilla JavaScript, Webpack and Progressive Web Application techniques
+A simple TODO SPA with modern vanilla JavaScript and Webpack